kolbasky/LinkRouter/README.md

 ### Installer (recommended)
 1. **Download** [`LinkRouter-Installer.exe`](https://github.com/kolbasky/LinkRouter/releases/latest) and follow the instructions
 2. Use GUI editor to create/edit rules.
 See [configuration section](#%EF%B8%8F-configuration) to get you started.
+3. **optionally**, install the browser extension from [mozilla addons](https://addons.mozilla.org/en-US/firefox/addon/linkrouter/) or [chorme store](https://chromewebstore.google.com/detail/linkrouter/bglhinejoiniefbgkpkppjgckedilcki).
+If there are any problems with extension avaiability in web-stores, there is an according optional task during isntallation.

 ### Portable/custom
 1. Download [`linkrouter.exe`](https://github.com/kolbasky/LinkRouter/releases/latest)